Our kitchen serves 500 hot, nutritious meals every single day!

-Our kitchen service is a crucial service at the Drop-In Centre and Emergency Night Shelter and is fundamental in helping staff build trusting relationships with women.
+Meals are an essential part of the basic needs provided at the Drop-In Centre and Emergency Night Shelter, and are fundamental in helping staff build trusting relationships with women.

 The Kitchen Program objective is to meet the vital needs of women and their children, by serving well-balanced nutritious meals with significant vegetable and protein portions to sustain the health of women living in extreme poverty.
 Our meals are the impetus for women entering the Centre, allowing us to provide nourishment in a welcoming environment, combat malnutrition and social isolation, and build trust.
 We respond to various health needs and conditions with our meals provision, including diabetes, hepatitis C and HIV.
 Balanced nutrition allows women to concentrate and stabilize their overall health and to focus on other critical issues such as housing, employment and family.